hISTORY & ORIGINS

 In 1941, the studio once again found success animating a much beloved comic strip character: Superman.
 Considered by many to be some of the best animated films ever made, the Fleischer cartoons gave Superman the power of flight (until then he could only leap tall buildings) and coined the famous phrase “Faster than a speeding bullet!
 More powerful than a locomotive!
 Able to soar higher than any plane!”
 The first film in this series, entitled simply “Superman,” was nominated for an Academy Award and is featured as one of the 50 Greatest Cartoons of all Time in Jerry Beck’s 1994 book “The 50 Greatest Cartoons: As Selected by 1,000 Animation Professionals.”

 To learn more about the studio, its people, and the stories behind the scenes, visit our History Page and watch some of the amazing and wild films in our Theater section.
-The Fleischer Studios website, like the studio itself, is growing and ever-changing so check back often.
+The Fleischer Studios website, like the studio itself, is growing and ever-changing, so check back often.

 You can also read more about the history of Fleischer Studios in Richard Fleischer’s 2005 book “Out of the Inkwell.”